supernginx/flowplayer-plugins/flash/viralvideos/trunk/README.txt

 - added new configuration option 'gap' to the dock.
 Defines the gap between buttons.
 Default is 5.
 - the embed code now includes "wmode" with value "transparent".
 Issue #306
 - refactoring of configs, reconformed all window label text to labels config, changed share description configs to title config. #290
+- #410 toggle out of fullscreen due to flash user input restrictions.

 3.2.5
 -----